emqx/emqx-docs/en_US/access-control/authz/authz.md

 * `${username}`:  It is replaced with the username at runtime.
 The username comes from the `Username` field in the `CONNECT` packet.
 If `peer_cert_as_username` is enabled, it is overridden by the fields or the content of the certificate.
 * `${clientid}`:  It is replaced by the client ID at runtime.
 The client ID is normally explicitly specified by the client in the `CONNECT` packet.
 If `use_username_as_clientid` or `peer_cert_as_clientid` is enabled, this field is overridden by the username, fields in the certificate, or the content of the certificate.
 * `${peerhost}`: It is replaced with the client's IP address at runtime.
 EMQX supports [Proxy Protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), that is, even if EMQX is deployed behind some TCP proxy or load balancer, users can still use this placeholder to get the real IP address.
-* `${cert_common_name}`: It is replaced by the Common Name of the client's TLS certificate at runtime, only applicable to TLS connections.
+* `${cert_common_name}`: It is replaced by the Common Name of the client's TLS certificate at runtime.
+If client certificate information is sent by load balancer to TCP listener, make sure Proxy Protocol V2 is in use.
-* `${cert_subject}`:  It is replaced by the subject of the client's TLS certificate at runtime, only applicable to TLS connections.
+* `${cert_subject}`:  It is replaced by the subject of the client's TLS certificate at runtime.
+If client certificate information is sent by load balancer to TCP listener, make sure Proxy Protocol V2 is in use.
 * `${client_attrs.NAME}`:  A client attribute. `NAME` will be replaced by an attribute name set based on predefined configurations at runtime.
 For details about the client attributes, see [MQTT Client Attributes](../../client-attributes/client-attributes.md).

 #### Topic Placeholders